the-go-getter/Pokemon-vs-Pollutionators/README.md

 <h2> Pokemon vs Pollutionators game </h2>

-This is the repository for a python game inspired by the 80s blockbuster game Space Invaders by SEGA.
+<p> This is the repository for a python game inspired by the 80s blockbuster game
+Space Invaders by SEGA </p>

 ---

-<h4>Run the game.py file in any Python IDE to open this game</h4>
+<h4> Run the game.py file in any Python IDE to open this game </h4>

 ---